blukatdevelopment/UnchainedWorldsOld/character_creation/classes/alchemist.md

 ### Hit point Increase
 Your maximum hit points increase by 1d4+CON.

+### Hit point re-roll
+Now, and again each time you gain a level from now on, you recalculate your hit points.
+Roll 3d4 and add your CON modifier three times.
+If the value rolled is higher than your current max hit points, you may keep it.

 ### Big Dipper
 Your practice has paid off.
 You may now dip a weapon or piece of ammunition in